 Author: Manuel Lemos

-Listen to the podcast, watch the video with manually edited subtitles in English, read the transcript to learn more about these exciting PHP 8 topics, and find where to buy the original PHP elePHPants shown in the podcast video.
+Listen to the podcast, or watch the hangout video, or read the transcript to learn more about these interesting PHP topics.

 In iTunes, use the Subscribe to Podcast... item of the Advanced menu, and then enter the URL above to subscribe to this podcast.